 "He's going to kick us out, right?" her hazel-honey eyes slid over him sullenly.

 She couldn't deny the fact that the rent was due- and they were a month late.
 He groaned and draped one hand over his eyes.
 He couldn't believe it.
 He'd been working like a hound, but nothing seemed enough to fill the scarce of back rent and bills.

-"Maybe we could wreck this place and ran out on them," he said jokingly, clenching on his jet-black hair.
+"Maybe we could wreck this place and run out on them," he said jokingly, clenching on his jet-black hair.

 "Hey, I could get another job," she told him.
-"That coffee shop I've been working at kind of running down, and I need more personal credit to cover up my tuition fees.
-Anyway, I was scouring the Craiglist today and found out that The Angel's Share is short-handed.
+"That coffee place I've been working at kind of running down, and I need more personal credit to cover up my tuition fees.
+Anyway, I was scouring the Craiglist yesterday and found out that the Angel's Share is short-handed.
 I was wondering if you could give me a pass."